Pulmonary Embolism (PE)

 People who have COVID-19 are thought to have a higher risk of pulmonary embolism.
 The risk may be increased because people who are sick or hospitalized are likely to have reduced mobility, but the disease itself may also make people more likely to develop blood clots.

 Far less often, blood clots form in the veins of the arms.
-Occasionally, clots are found in the right side of the heart, which is referred to as a clot in transit.
+Occasionally, clots are found in the right side of the heart.
 Once a clot breaks free into the bloodstream, it usually travels to the lungs.

 Unusual types of emboli